dhis2/dhis2-docs/src/developer/web-api/visualizations.md

       }
     }

-The layout definition will be applied for all dashboard items related to the given dashboard, respecting the layout attributes like spacing, columns, span and so on.
+The layout definition will be applied for all dashboard items related to the given dashboard, respecting layout attributes like spacing, columns, span and so on.
 See, below, a brief description of each attribute.

 Table: Layout attributes